francescomaiomascio/francescomaiomascio/README.md

 **explicit pipelines**, **state machines**, and **lifecycle phases**.
 I avoid agent frameworks and opaque orchestration layers; minimal primitives keep execution behavior visible.

+> [!TIP]
+> Models suggest.
+Code authorizes.
+State changes only by rule.

 State is handled explicitly via **SQLite / SQL** and **DuckDB** for checkpoints and auditability.
 **SQLAlchemy** is used selectively, never as an abstraction boundary.